-As companies seek to focus on their core businesses and reduce costs they look to best-in-class firms to support and manage Transformation or Outsourcing initiatives.
+As companies seek to focus on their core businesses and reduce costs they look to best-in-class firms to support and manage Outsourcing initiatives.
 Selecting the right Provider will minimize disruption, reduce risk, and lower costs.
 Most importantly, it will allow the company to focus on its core business, speed products or services to market, and increase shareholder value.

 Conversely, selecting the wrong Provider may result in a failure in core business processes, Customer dissatisfaction, and reduced earnings.
 It can put the very viability of the business at risk.